-- Privacy notices on forms, phone lines and signs advising service users why their personal information is being collected, any legislative authority for the collection, and how it may be used and disclosed - Records of informed consent for the collection, use and disclosure of personal information from service users and other relevant stakeholders - Where electronic monitoring26 is in use (e.g. disability accommodation services, women's shelters), the organisation has: - obtained informed consent from service users and other relevant stakeholders, and - documented and implemented processes to guide the usage, storage, retrieval, retention and disclosure of images.
+- Privacy notices on forms, phone lines and signs advising service users why their personal information is being collected, any legislative authority for the collection, and how it may be used and disclosed. - Records of informed consent for the collection, use and disclosure of personal information from service users and other relevant stakeholders. - Where electronic monitoring29 is in use (e.g. disability accommodation services, women's shelters), the organisation has: - Obtained informed consent from service users and other relevant stakeholders, - Installed signage to inform clients, staff and visitors where monitoring is in use, and - Documented and implemented processes to guide the usage, storage, retrieval, retention and disclosure of images.